SpineEventEngine/base/protoc-plugin/README.md

 }
 ```

-In the example above, the generated marker interface has Java FQN `org.example.pet.SmallPet`.
-If
+In the example above, the Java FQN of the generated marker interface is `org.example.pet.SmallPet`.
-`java_package` option is absent, the Protobuf package is used instead.
+If `java_package` option is absent, the Protobuf package is used instead.

 ## Usage